sai2197/dictAPI/README.md

 # dictAPI
-It's an oxford dictionary command line API
+It's a command line Dictionary API

 This has the following features:
 1) Given a word it can print definitions, synonyms, antonyms and example sentences.